drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Other Beta-Lactam Antibiotic Structures

-Other active &beta;-lactam antibiotic structures such as those indicated here were shown to fit well with the geometrical requirements analyzed here.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/other-beta-lactam-antibiotic-structures-248d4462'><i class='fa fa-play' aria-hidden='true'></i></button>Other active &beta;-lactam antibiotic structures such as those indicated here were shown to fit well with the geometrical requirements analyzed here.
 For example the distance previously defined is 3.024 &#8491; for the oxa-analog and 3.355 &#8491; for Sulfazecin (oxygen-sulfur distance).
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.